 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics, the median annual salary earned by line installers and repairers was $52,920, as of May 2015.
-The employment of all line installers and repairers is expected to grow by 6% between 2014 and 2024, per the BLS.
+According to the U.S. Bureau of Labor Statistics, the mean annual salary earned by line installers and repairers was $59,000, as of May 2018.
+The employment of all line installers and repairers is expected to grow slower than average between 2018 and 2028, per the BLS.